flavius-dinu/pulumi_dev_challenge/README.md

 - `aws s3 sync ./build/ s3://docsjs.$ZONE_NAME/`
 ![Stack 6](images/stack6.png)

-We will now attached the previosly created cloud integration:
+We will now attach the previously created cloud integration:
 ![Stack 7](images/stack7.png)

 We can skip to summary and confirm everything.
 Before deploying the code, we need to add some environment variables: